clesleycode/lesley2958.github.io/_posts/2015-11-08-Natural-Language-Processing.md

 N-gram language models are used in the context of prediction.
 Using the n-1 items of a piece of text, the nth item can be predicted through an n-gram language model.

+<b> How are N-Gram Language Models Formed? </b>

+<li> Training Corpus: This corpus is used to produce the n-gram probabilities.
+<li> Test Corpus: To evaluate the accuracy of the language model, a test corpus is used on the model.

 <b> Parts of Speech Tagging: </b>

 Parts of Speech (POS) Tagging is exactly what it suggests - to mark each piece of a text with a corresponding English language characteristic, i.e., verb, noun, adverb, adjective, etc.